bigscience-workshop/data_tooling/pii-manager/doc/tasks.md

    i.e. a method returting an iterable of identified [PiiEntity]

- * the task name wil be taken from the class-level attribute `name`, if it exists, or else as the class name
+ * the default task name will be taken from the class-level attribute `pii_name`, if it exists, or else as the class name.
+Nevertheless, the name can be dynammicaly set with each detected PiiEntity

 The class can also, optionally, include a constructor.
 In this case, the constructor must